Table of Contents

 There are also other necessary elements in the import process besides the importing documents.
 Keep the following highlights in mind:

-CR Number and Power of Attorney (POA)
+Customs Registration (CR) Number and Power of Attorney (POA)

-You must have a Customs Registration number (also known as a CR number) when importing or exporting goods from China to UK.
+You must have a Customs Registration number (also known as a CR number) when importing or exporting goods from China to the UK.

 Certificate of origin